 Have you ever wondered why you often experience a headache following a glass of red wine?
 It can be confusing for some who have read about all of the health benefits a glass of red wine can have.
 Interestingly, about 1 in 3 people who drink wine occasionally suffer from headaches as a result according to some researchers.
 However, this is not from overdrinking.
 It can happen after just one glass.
 Here is a little of the science behind red wine and headaches.

-If you get headaches from red wine sometimes, you’ve probably heard that the reason is the sulfites that naturally occur during the fermentation process.
+If you get headaches from red wine, the reason is the sulfites that naturally occur during the fermentation process.
 Unfortunately, this is a bit of an old wives’ tale.
 Only about 1% of people are actually sensitive to sulfites, and allergic reactions to sulfites include hives or labored breathing, not headaches.
 In fact, white wine is usually higher in sulfites than red.

 The other culprit is often genetic.
 You may be sensitive to amines, a compound that appears in greater quantities in red wines than in white wines.
 It is also common in cured meats, aged cheeses, and dried fruits, so if you have problems with those foods as well, this may be where the sensitivity lies.